mgaiduk/flink/01_wordcount/Readme.md

 	...
 9 more
 Caused by: org.apache.kafka.common.errors.TimeoutException: Timed out waiting for a node assignment.
 Call: describeTopics
 ```
-The only important part here is:
+Most of this stuff is rubbish, which is typical for flink/java stacktraces.
+One of the necessary skills of Flink development is to be able to read through giant stack traces like this and find out important parts.
+In our case, the only important part is:
 ```
 Caused by: org.apache.flink.util.FlinkRuntimeException: Failed to list subscribed topic partitions due to
 	at org.apache.flink.connector.kafka.source.enumerator.KafkaSourceEnumerator.checkPartitionChanges(KafkaSourceEnumerator.java:234)
 ```
-This is Kafka error - which makes sense, we told the job to expect kafka to be on localhost:8082, but it's not!
+This is Kafka error - which makes sense, we told the job to expect kafka to be on localhost:19082, but it's not!
 At least we know how to launch jobs now.
 ## Setting up kafka
 We will use [RedPanda](https://docs.redpanda.com/current/get-started/quick-start/) as our Kafka implementation.
 One of the ways to set that up is to use docker.
 Create the following `docker-compose.yml` file: